| PPI OPEN PATENT LICENSE Version 0.1.11 (Note: Online edits to this version number still being made.) WORK IN PROGRESS

 to include the requested succinct, ASCII documentation,

 they can do so in the "patent: description" format.
+Organizations claiming and licensing their PLIPs may

 specify the name and descriptions to be used in listing